 Australians who want to travel overseas should see Smartraveller to get advice on the risks before deciding to travel.

 You should only travel if you have a compelling reason and it is essential that you travel now.
 Regular disruptions to travel plans (including flight cancellations and quarantine requirements in other countries and on return to Australia) and limits to consular assistance should be expected, due to the risks to public health.

 If you apply for a travel exemption, you must read and acknowledge advice about travel risks, including delays returning to Australia.
 You must ensure that you have sufficient resources to support yourself overseas for a significant period of time in the likely event of flight cancellations and other disruptions to your travel plans.

-You should apply for an exemption at least two weeks, but not more than three months before your planned travel.
+You should apply for an exemption at least two weeks, but not more than two months before your planned travel.
 Please make only one request per person.
 Duplicate requests will delay assessment.
 The majority of travel exemption requests to depart Australia are finalised within 48 hours, but some complex requests may take longer.

 If you are not granted an exemption, you should not continue with your travel plans.
 If granted an exemption, you must take evidence of that exemption decision to the airport.